We Are Here to Help.

 The U.S. government provides health coverage to more than 4.6 million low-income seniors and 3.7 million seniors with disabilities through the Medicaid program.
 Medicaid can be used to pay for long-term nursing home care in all states.
 Each state has individual rules, regulations and eligibility requirements.

-*Information provided by A Place for Mom; Medicaid programs not available at all American House locations
+(Information provided by A Place for Mom.
+Medicaid programs are not available at all American House locations)

 Home Care Bridge Loans from Elderlife Financial